Overview

 • Which other organ systems are affected by my disease?

-You may also want to ask how often you’ll need to see your hematologist and if your insurance will cover the costs of your appointments and medication.
-As well, talk to your doctor about what lifestyle changes you can make at home to help with treatment.
+Also, talk with your doctor about what lifestyle changes you can make at home to help with treatment.
 Quitting smoking is typically an important step in treatment, especially since smoking increases your risk of blood clots.

 In the last decade, there have been advances in understanding PV.
 Understanding the relationship between the JAK2 gene mutation and PV was a breakthrough in the research.
-People are being diagnosed earlier and receiving treatment sooner because of this discovery.
-Now, researchers are conducting studies to try to understand why this mutation occurs.

 Living with PV is manageable.
 Talk with your hematologist often about your symptoms and treatment.